 In August 2021, MIIT and other 4 national departments co-announced the first batch of FCEV Demonstration City Clusters, including Beijing, Shanghai and Guangdong as the 3 centers.
 The central government clearly stated that the primary object for this nation-wide demonstration is to promote long-distance and heavy-duty applications, which also aligns with Toyota’s market focus in the mid to long run.
 In the next 4 years, these 3 clusters will receive subsidies, and bonuses upon the completion of the demonstration targets.
 By December 2021, all of them have announced the local subsidy policies.
-We expect to see them represent the highest level of commercialization of FCEVs in China at the early stage.
+We expect to see them represent the highest level of commercialization of FCEVs in China at the early stage (see also our report 【2021 Hydrogen and Fuel Cell Industry in China】for detail ).
 So far, the business movements that Toyota made are also around these 3 key regions.

 Toyota's key milestones in Fuel Cell industry in China